 The most important and modifiable risk factor for COPD is smoking.
 About 40-50% of lifelong smokers develop COPD.
 As not all smokers develop clinically significant COPD, genetic factors may modify individual risk.
-The proportion of the risk of COPD attributable to smoking is estimated to be 40-60%1.
-Never-smokers comprise one-quarter of those classified with stage II+ disease (Global Initiative for Chronic Obstructive Lung Disease (GOLD))1.
+The proportion of the risk of COPD attributable to smoking is estimated to be 40-60%.
+Never-smokers comprise one-quarter of those classified with stage II+ disease (Global Initiative for Chronic Obstructive Lung Disease (GOLD)).
 Occupational exposure accounts for 15-20% of COPD cases.
-In never-smokers, the fraction of COPD attributable to occupational exposure is estimated to be 30% 1.
+In never-smokers, the fraction of COPD attributable to occupational exposure is estimated to be 30%.

 Adverse respiratory events in childhood influence the risk of COPD as adults.
 Early life environmental factors including maternal smoking, frequent respiratory infections and asthma in childhood and bronchial hyper-reactivity are also risk factors for COPD in adulthood.
 Passive exposure to cigarette smoke contributes to impaired lung function in children.
-The proportion of the risk of COPD attributable to these early childhood events may be as great as that attributable to smoking7.
+The proportion of the risk of COPD attributable to these early childhood events may be as great as that attributable to smoking.

-In addition to childhood factors, the risk of developing COPD is inversely related to socioeconomic status based on education or income.2
+In addition to childhood factors, the risk of developing COPD is inversely related to socio-economic status based on education or income.

-The role of outdoor air pollution in Europe as a cause of COPD is unclear.
+of COPD is unclear.
 A high level of urban air pollution is harmful to individuals with COPD.
-The 'All Ireland study on air pollution and residential solid fuel' identified potential residential PM10 (a general term for organic air pollutants measuring less than 10 μm in diameter) hotspots in Ireland3.
+The 'All Ireland study on air pollution and residential solid fuel' identified potential residential PM10 (a general term for organic air pollutants measuring less than 10 $\mu$ m in diameter) hotspots in Ireland.
 Indoor air pollution caused by the use of biomass fuel is a risk factor for the development of COPD.

 The best documented genetic risk factor for COPD is hereditary alpha-1 antitrypsin deficiency.
 People born with this deficiency do not produce enough alpha-1 antitrypsin protein in their liver.
-This protein helps to protect the lungs from the harmful effects of infections and inhaled irritants, particularly tobacco smoke4.
-In Ireland, one in 25 Irish people carry the defective gene that causes €-antitrypsin deficiency.
-The most common mutation is the Z mutation but the S and other mutations also cause milder deficiency5.
+This protein helps to protect the lungs from the harmful effects of infections and inhaled irritants, particularly tobacco smoke.
+In Ireland, one in 25 Irish people carry the defective gene that causes alpha-1 antitrypsin deficiency.
+The most common mutation is the Z mutation but the S and other mutations also cause milder deficiency.